sejr/vuefire-quickstart/README.md

 # vuefire-quickstart

 > A boilerplate for web applications using Vue.js and Firebase.
+It utilizes the Vue CLI's webpack template.

 ## Build Setup